vnguyenbfb/vnguyenbfb.github.io/_posts/2017-06-01-Superstore Sales Analysis.md

 #### *1.2.
 Target Audience (Imaginative Personas)*
 Vice President of Sales:
-   * Needs an analysis in order to turn it into a sales strategy she can sell to the executive team
+   * Needs an immediate actionable plan to start improving the loss situation
+   * Is super busy with daily operation, so the analysis should be comprehensive with a meaningful story and easy to follow.
-   * Has limited face time with executives, needs a concise yet comprehensive analysis for data-driven decision making
+   * Has limited face time with executives, needs a concise analysis for data-driven decision making to sell to the executive team
    * Is a good sales person but not great with charting and numbers.
-   * Is busy dealing with reports and KPIs, so the analysis should help tell a meaningful story.

 The Vice President of Sales is aware of the company discount policy is being abused but she does not know its exact magnitude.
 She is interested in learning how discounted sales is affecting the company sales and profitability so she can suggest a resonable adjustment to the discount scheme in the meeting with the exective team.